An internal company’s newsletter is not only a communications medium but also serves to unite diverse teams and departments.

 - Dress code.
 Include how people should dress during the event.

 - What to bring?
-Include what people should bring with themselves to the event.
+Include what people should bring with them to the event.

 Those details can help assure those events are attended.

-Also we recommend to read: How to Win at Event Marketing (Step-by-step).
+Also read: How to Win at Event Marketing (Step-by-step).